Archaeplastida

 The cells of the Archaeplastida typically lack centrioles and have mitochondria with flat cristae.
 They usually have a cell wall that contains cellulose, and food is stored in the form of starch.
 However, these characteristics are also shared with other eukaryotes.
 The main evidence that the Archaeplastida form a monophyletic group comes from genetic studies, which indicate their plastids probably had a single origin.
 This evidence is disputed.
 Based on the evidence to date, it is not possible to confirm or refute alternative evolutionary scenarios to a single primary endosymbiosis.
 Photosynthetic organisms with plastids of different origin (such as brown algae) do not belong to the Archaeplastida.

 The archaeplastidans fall into two main evolutionary lines.
 The red algae are pigmented with chlorophyll a and phycobiliproteins, like most cyanobacteria, and accumulate starch outside the chloroplasts.
 The green algae and land plants – together known as Viridiplantae (Latin for "green plants") or Chloroplastida – are pigmented with chlorophylls a and b, but lack phycobiliproteins, and starch is accumulated inside the chloroplasts.
-The glaucophytes have typical cyanobacterial pigments, and are unusual in retaining a cell wall within their plastids (called cyanelles).
+The glaucophytes have typical cyanobacterial pigments, but their plastids (called cyanelles) differ in having a peptidoglycan outer layer.

 Archaeplastida should not be confused with the older and obsolete name Archiplastideae, which refers to cyanobacteria and other groups of bacteria.